-There are many hotels to choose from in Kansas, but the Crowne Plaza Hotel Kansas City Downtown is hard to beat, an energetic and vibrant hotel just steps from the Kansas City Convention Center and Municipal Auditorium.
+There are many hotels to choose from in Kansas, but The Raphael Hotel, Autograph Collection is hard to beat, a beautiful and comfortable hotel just steps from Country Club Plaza.

-With modern rooms, wonderful amenities, and a fantastic, heated rooftop pool, it's the perfect place to relax before heading out into the city.
+With modern rooms, wonderful amenities, and a fantastic restaurant we recommend booking a table at, it's the perfect place to relax before heading out into the city.

 Often referred to as the gateway to the west, due to its location as the last big city on the edge of the frontier during the westward expansion, St. Louis today is the 2nd largest city in the state of Missouri, located 4 hours and 30 minutes away from Chicago.

 Its most famous attraction is the Gateway Arch, a staggering piece of architecture that stands 630 feet high on the bank of the Mississippi.